Deep Neural Network Approximation Theory: The Transference Principle

 \end{definition}

-The next result will allow us to conclude that optimality---in the sense of Definition~\ref{def:repopti}---of a dictionary $\mathcal{D}$ for a signal class $\mathcal{C}$ combined with effective representability of $\mathcal{D}$ by neural networks implies optimal representability of $\mathcal{C}$ by neural networks.
+The next result will allow us to conclude that optimality---in the sense of Definition~\ref{def:repopti}---of a dictionary $\mathcal{D}$ for a function class $\mathcal{C}$ combined with effective representability of $\mathcal{D}$ by neural networks implies optimal representability of $\mathcal{C}$ by neural networks.
 The proof is, in essence, effected by noting that every element of the effectively representable $\mathcal{D}$ participating in a best $M$-term-rate achieving approximation $f_M$ of $f\in\cC$ can itself be approximated by neural networks well enough for an overall network to approximate $f_M$ with connectivity $M\pi(\log(M))$.
-As the increase in connectivity is only by a polylogarithmic factor, this will then allow us to conclude that the optimal approximation rate transfers from approximation in $\mathcal{D}$ to approximation in neural networks.
+As this connectivity is only polylogarithmically larger than the number of terms $M$ participating in the best $M$-term approximation $f_M$, we will be able to conclude that the optimal approximation rate, indeed, transfers from approximation in $\mathcal{D}$ to approximation in neural networks.
 The conditions on $\mathcal{M}(\Phi_{i,\eps})$ and $\mathcal{B}(\Phi_{i,\eps})$ in Definition \ref{def:wellrep} guarantee precisely that the connectivity increase is at most by a polylogarithmic factor.
-To see this, we first recall
+To see this, we first recall that effective best $M$-term approximation has a polynomial depth search constraint, which implies that the indices $i$ under consideration are upper-bounded by a polynomial in $M$.
+In addition, the approximation error behavior we are interested in is $\eps=M^{-\gamma}$.
+Combining these two insights, it follows that $\mathcal{M}(\Phi_{i,\eps}) \leq \pi(\log(\eps^{-1}), \log(i))$ implies polylogarithmic (in $M$) connectivity for each network $\Phi_{i,\eps}$ and hence connectivity $M\pi(\log(M))$ for the overall network realizing $f_M$, as desired.
+By the same token, $\mathcal{B}(\Phi_{i,\eps}) \leq \pi(\eps^{-1}, i)$ guarantees that the weights of $\Phi_{i,\eps}$ are polynomial in $M$.